RM-8ut13r/ScaledYOLOv4/README.md

 # YOLOv4-large

-This is the implementation of "[Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)" using PyTorch framwork.
+This is the implementation of "[Scaled-YOLOv4: Scaling Cross Stage Partial Network](https://arxiv.org/abs/2011.08036)" using the PyTorch framework.
+Edited by R. Butler to use relative imports and include an onnx export script.

 * [YOLOv4-CSP](https://github.com/WongKinYiu/ScaledYOLOv4/tree/yolov4-csp)
 * [YOLOv4-tiny](https://github.com/WongKinYiu/ScaledYOLOv4/tree/yolov4-tiny)